 Formal dinner for the adults follows, along with dinner and entertainment events for both children and tweens.
 The whole family rejoins at the end of the night for an unforgettable fairytale dance party.

-Each semester we employ up to seven part time student workers from the OCU campus.
-It’s great for OCT to have so many extra hands, and it also provides these students with practical education and experience in working for a professional theatre company.
-Our student workers have the opportunity to learn teaching skills as well as gain experience in box office management, props construction, PR, and many other areas that will benefit them when they graduate and are employed by a theatre companies elsewhere.
-We have also started a series of educational staff meetings during which the students are presented with lessons that will benefit their theatre education, for instance, a lesson on what it means to have non-profit status, how to plan an education season, etc.
+Each semester we employ up to seven part-time student workers from the OCU campus, which provides practical education and experience in working for a professional theatre company.
+Our student workers have the opportunity to learn teaching skills as well as gain experience in box office management, set and props construction, PR, and many other areas that will benefit them when they graduate and are employed by theatre companies elsewhere.